 Now, Laura and Mark are teaming up to integrate digital film with advertising and branding needs to round out a client’s exposure.
 The pair launched two campaigns last year that merged the use of still with moving imagery.

 Mark also produced his first feature-length documentary, “Wings of a Dove” premiered at his local theater to over 450 guests.
-Mark is currently working on a four-part documentary series, “Mountain Chautauqua Stories” that shares the rich history of his home town, Mountain Lake Park which was founded on rail travel in 1880.
+Mark is currently working on a documentary series, “Mountain Chautauqua Stories” that shares the rich history of his home town, Mountain Lake Park which was founded on rail travel in 1880.
 The project is funded in part by the Maryland Heritage Area Authority, the Mountain Maryland Gateway to the West, and the Town of Mountain Lake Park.

 Kevin Martin, teaches the complex art of steel drum making to a small rural school that's looking to expand their music program.
 Under Heather Roth’s music program, Martin guides teachers, students, and volunteers through the painstaking process of hammering and shaping metal barrels into working, musical instruments.